Yoga Poses For Older Men:

 The forward fold is a great posture for anyone, older men included, partly because it is a beginner asana.

-This position will stretch and benefit the hamstrings, calves, hips, lower and upper back.
+Furthermore, this asana will stretch and benefit the hamstrings, calves, hips, lower and upper back.
 Uttanasana can also help with balance, and is a forward-bend, stretch type pose.

-This forward fold is an especially good posture to use if you're utilizing a yoga routine as a way to prepare your body for a more rigorous workout.
+Forward fold is an especially good posture to use if you’re utilizing a yoga routine as a way to prepare your body for a more rigorous workout.

 2. Hands should be roughly 3-4 inches above your shoulders.
 From here, come up on your toes, and begin to lift the hips toward the sky, by straightening your legs and pressing your buttock upward.